|

 beach and now has a couple luxury hotels.
 You can

-now drive and get buses to all of these beaches.
+now drive or take buses to all of these beaches.
 There are other beaches scattered

-of Mykonos and a really nice little fish taverna overlooking
+of Mykonos and a nice little fish taverna overlooking

 If you are coming to Greece